Justinmemphis/boilerplate-project-urlshortener/Comments.md

 /*
 TO DO:
+Late 10/26 -
+Still working on getting the redirect to work properly.
+It keeps returning undefined sometimes (1) but not other times (58).

 Late 10/25 -
 I almost have it.
 I am returning results from the database.
 Now just need to get the redirect to work properly.